Lurkars/ghs-server/README.md

 ### Serve client

 The server is also capable of serving the client.
 Simple click the "Install latest Client" button in GUI.
 If you run headless, just download zip file (NOT source code!) of [Gloomhaven Secretary Release](https://github.com/Lurkars/gloomhavensecretary/releases) and extract in folder `<your-home-folder>/.ghs/gloomhavensecretary`.
 Afterwards GHS is accessible under `http://{your-ip}:{server-port}/index.html` (`http://localhost:8080/index.html` with default values).
+To automatic install latest client on startup, edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.lastestClientOnStartup=true`.

 ### Run headless